Transit Company Exploits Workers, Costs Taxpayers

 MCTS went to a single contract to simplify the service and eliminate “the complexities, costs, and delays of improving service across multiple vendors,” according to a statement from MCTS in 2023.
 The result, however, was an immediate, steep decline in the quality of paratransit service.

 Riders were left stranded and late to work.
 Service became so unreliable that medical appointments were canceled and daily trips to the pharmacy and grocery store were put off.
 In one widely-discussed incident, a person with diabetes was left stranded so long they missed their scheduled meal and insulin shot and became ill.
-The former head of the Milwaukee County Department of Transportation (MCDOT), Donna Brown-Martin, offered a terse assessment of the transition: “We failed.”
+The then head of the Milwaukee County Department of Transportation (MCDOT), Donna Brown-Martin, offered a terse assessment of the transition: “We failed.”

 Since then, service quality has ebbed and flowed, but mostly ebbed, with riders repeatedly telling transit officials the system is not improving.